Temporary Closure of Swimming Pools- Guidance

 Temporary Closure of Pools/PWTAG Guidance

-The Pool Water Treatment Advisory Group (PWTAG) have issue further guidance for temporary pool closures and we will update our own guidance based on this.
+The Pool Water Treatment Advisory Group (PWTAG) have issued guidance for temporary pool closures and we will update our own guidance based on this.
 Please monitor their website here.

 Legionella and reducing the risk of Contamination while closed, these are the guidelines: